2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 If you would like access to other editable resources, consider checking out the [Bitcoin Educational Toolkit](https://planb.network/fr/resources/bet)!

-It should also be noted that Chapters 2 and 7 can be divided into two presentations, with the aim of not overloading participants with information; ,but they can also be conducted at once.
-This second option, allows more freedom, allowing in the two meetings to conduct workshops or specific events (joint meeting of meetings or quizzes, for example).
+It should also be noted that Chapters 2 and 7 can be divided into two presentations, with the aim of not overloading participants with information; however, they can also be conducted simultaneously.
+This second option allows for more flexibility, enabling two meetings to conduct workshops or specific events (such as joint meetings or quizzes).

 | Month | Theme | Video | Editable Resource |